paigeadelethompson/r-se7/README.md

 ## Tuner
 * pin 27-28 signal level - datasheet says 27 is P11/ANI11 28 is P10/ANI10

+### Required materials
+* Microchip MCP3008-I/P MCP3008 8-Channel 10-Bit A/D Converters SPI (ebay)

 ## rotary encoder (volume control)
 * pins 25-26 - datasheet pin 25 is P13/ANI3 and pin 26 is P12/ANI12

+### Required materials
+* ADC part for tuner is 8 channel so use one from this IC

 ## Buttons